elegant-scipy/elegant-scipy/sphinx/content/ch4.md

 print('Shape of `slices`:', slices.shape)
 ```

 For each slice, calculate the discrete Fourier transform.
-The DFT
+The {abbr}`DFT`
 returns both positive and negative frequencies (more on that in
 "Frequencies and their ordering"), so we slice out the positive M / 2
 frequencies for now.